giaongo/Aurora_Hunting/README.md

 7. **Location map**: The app provides users with a map feature, which allows them to check the location of auroras by the location tags.
 8. **Weather**: Users can also check the weather of the location tag within the app.
 9. **Tags**: Users can check the tags within the app.
+10. **Extra featured applied based on teacher feedback**:
+* Open In-phone camera app in Upload screen: Integrate the in-phone camera app with the Upload screen, allowing users to capture photos that are automatically attached to the screen for uploading.

 ## Technologies